The Tapping Evidence Base

 Okyay, E., & Ucar, T. (2023).
 The effect of emotional freedom technique and music applied to pregnant women who experienced prenatal loss on psychological growth, well-being, and cortisol level: A randomized controlled trial.
 Archives of Psychiatric Nursing. https://doi.org/10.1016/j.apnu.2023.04.027

-This record is part of the Tapping Evidence Base — an openly-sourced, fully-referenced directory of the research on EFT/tapping.
-Explore more studies on Trauma (other) · Depression · Stress & Cortisol
+This record is part of the Tapping Evidence Base — an openly-sourced, fully-referenced directory of the research on EFT/Tapping.
+Explore more studies on Trauma (other) · Anxiety · Stress & Cortisol

 Share this study